k4u5h4L/discord-NLP-chatbot/README.md

 This chatbot uses [Dialogflow](https://dialogflow.com/) to power AI of the bot.

+## To call:

+- The `!chat` command will provoke the bot.
+Anything following the call will be treated as a message or a question.
+The bot will read that question and answer accordingly.

 ## To install:

 - Have all credencials of Dialogflow and your discord bot token ready.